HackTacoma/Ships-Log/Hackathon_1/MiaS.md

 ###So Far:
  - Baked bagel bites at 3:00AM
- - Made Blueberry Pancakes (from scratch), Bacon, and Eggs.
+ - Made Blueberry Pancakes (from scratch), Bacon, and Eggs at 6:30AM.
 Fed 10 people
+ - Picked up Coffee from Evergreen at 7:45AM.
+THANK YOU EVERGREEN!

 ##All is coming together very nicely :)